 Welcome to the Land of Square Pizza

-Outsiders typically know Detroit for two things — car manufacturing and bankruptcy — but there’s so much more to the city than the headlines.
-The vibrant arts community, small businesses, and a burgeoning young, food scene fueled by a robust urban farming community are points of pride for people living in Detroit.
+Detroit is known for many things: its vibrant arts community, small businesses, and a burgeoning, Black-led food scene, and a robust urban farming community.
 Diners readily take advantage of Michigan’s incredible meat, produce, locally brewed beer, and distilled spirits.
-These restaurants celebrate the area’s rich multicultural heritage, including Middle Eastern, Vietnamese, Polish, Italian, German, Latin American, and Bangladeshi communities as well as influences from the American South.
+These restaurants celebrate the area’s rich multicultural heritage, including Middle Eastern, Vietnamese, Polish, Italian, German, Mexican, and Bangladeshi communities as well as influences from the American South.

-Here, many of the pizzas are rectangular rather than round, and hot dogs are a late-night hangover cure topped with chili, onions, and mustard.
+Among the many culinary highlights in recent years, is Detroit-style pizza, which has been making waves across the country.
+Detroit’s coney hot dogs are a late-night hangover cure topped with chili, onions, and mustard.
 Lebanese food is also a must, so plan to devote some time and stomach real estate to maza, kibbeh nayeh, and fresh pita bread.
 Save room for buckwheat chocolate chip cookies and sweet potato pie and don’t pass up a chance to sip cocktails at one of Detroit’s many up-and-coming bars.

 Where to Start on Eater Detroit’s Best Maps